-Gdansk is a historic city, strategically located on The Baltic Sea and a city which has always had a strong European connection.
-As a disputed and strategic city it is also key in strategic terms, having been part of both Germany and Poland.
+Gdansk is a historic city, strategically located in the Baltic Sea.
+The city has always had a strong European connection.
+As a disputed and strategic city it is also key in strategic terms as it has been part of both Germany and Poland.
 60% of the historic city has been demolished during wars, so the reconstruction of the city has been a major task.
 Stare Przemiešcie area is in the city centre, separated from the centre with road infrastructure and on the South and East, with the canals.
-There is derelict housing from the late 19th and early 20th century, open green areas, disused former industrial sites and a few refurbished sites.
+In Gdansk you will find derelict housing from the late 19th and early 20th century, open green areas, disused former industrial sites and a few refurbished sites.
 It is relatively isolated from the city, surrounded by the river and canals.

-85% of the city’s population changed after WW2 and currently the area is bringing a lot of new blood to the neighbourhood, which is a great challenge as the existing population is partially socially and economically fragile.
+85% of the city’s population changed after WW2.
+The existing population is socially and economically fragile.
 The restoration and rebuilding of the city has created a vibrant environment, which is attracting tourism, capital and young people.

 This is a site for conflicting interests of capital investment and profit, for authenticity and for environmental protection and community interests.
 It is difficult to reconcile these conflicting interests in a traditional planning and decision making structures.
 The former German speaking population has been displaced and replaced by Polish citizens.
 This forced change is an important feature, which is highly present in many ways in the city and in the “identity” of the city.
 It also underlines the need to regenerate a feeling of true ownership and participation in the city as for the first 50 years under the communist regime the new population had little opportunity to engage and participate.